danny2327/NOTWordle/README.md

 paint
 If the letter is in the right spot, it'll be green.
 If it's in in the puzzle, but in the wrong spot, it will be yellow.
-Press Enter or Submit to make your guess.
+Press or click Enter to make your guess.

 If all the letters of a word aren't filled in, it won't submit.